 Global Pride will, no doubt, be the largest online Pride Month 2020 event this year.
 But it will by no means be the only one.
 Many other events that would traditionally be held on the streets have transferred to an online platform.
 Here are a few of the events you can look forward to participating in virtually over the coming days:

 Pride Toronto—Pride Toronto has been an annual event since 1981.
 It has grown to be one of the largest and most popular Pride celebrations in the world.
 The people behind Pride Toronto weren’t going to let a little inconvenience like a worldwide pandemic get in the way of their special day.
 They have organized a range of cool online events for June 28th to replace the traditional street marches.
 A highlight of the day will be the Dyke Rally.
 In addition, every Saturday of June will feature an assortment of virtual parties and celebrations.

 Can’t Cancel Pride Concert—There are going to be plenty of Pride related concerts taking place this month.
-One of the biggest promises to be the Can’t Cancel Pride Concert which will be streaming live on iHeart Radio from 9pm on June 25th.
-The concert will feature Sia, Adam Lambert, Billy Porter, Katy Perry, and other artists.
+One of the biggest promises to be the Can’t Cancel Pride Concert, which will be streaming live on iHeart Radio from 9pm on June 25th.
+The concert will feature Sia, Adam Lambert, Billy Porter, and Katy Perry, as well as other artists.
 The proceeds from this benefit concert will go to support The Trevor Project, GLAAD, and the National Black Justice Coalition.
 The goal for Can’t Cancel Pride is to raise five million dollars.

 Here is what iHeart Radio’s Gayle Triberman told Variety:

 “Now is a time we need to come together to support the organizations that help bring critical resources to LGBTQ people in need and ‘Can’t Cancel Pride’ aims to do just that.”